Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Model

-\paragraph{Transaction Fees and Effective Compute.} Each transaction specifies a \emph{maximum fee} and a \emph{compute price} (price per unit of effective compute\footnote{Effective compute is equivalent to gas used, however, only the compute part of gas consumption is useful for us and thus in accordance to the multi-dimensional fee proposals, any other fee is separated.}).
+\paragraph{Fees and Effective Compute.} Each transaction specifies a \emph{maximum fee} and a \emph{compute price} (price per unit of effective compute\footnote{Effective compute is equivalent to gas used, however, only the compute part of gas consumption is useful for us and thus in accordance to the multi-dimensional fee proposals, any other fee is separated.}).
 While traditional serial blockchains equate effective compute with execution time ($\compunits$), parallel execution introduces a dependency: a transaction's cost should depend on its ability to run concurrently with the rest of the schedule.

 \paragraph{Modeling Contingency.} Contingent transactions introduce uncertainty: declared objects may not be used at runtime.
 To analyze the gap between declared and realized execution, we define the following definitions for fees for a transaction $\tx$ executed on state $\state$ under schedule $\schedule$.
 To cover fee burning, we also distinguish between the \emph{fee paid} by the user ($f$) and the \emph{fee received} by the scheduler ($r$).
+We use $f$ and $r$ as the generic paid and received fees; subscripts pick out specific reference points.
+In particular, $\attainablefee$, $\basefee$, and $\uifee$ (defined below) are hypothetical fees used for comparison, while $\paidfee$ and $\receivedfee$ are the \emph{actual} (realized) amounts paid by the user and received by the scheduler for a given execution.

-\begin{itemize}[leftmargin=*,nosep] \item \textbf{Attainable Fee ($\attainablefee$):} The fee $\tx$ would pay if it declared all contingent objects as definitively used.
+\begin{itemize} \item \textbf{Attainable Fee ($\attainablefee$):} The fee $\tx$ would pay if it declared all contingent objects as definitively used.
 This represents the maximum theoretical cost (no uncertainty). \item \textbf{Baseline Fee ($\basefee$):} The fee $\tx$ would pay if it declared only its deterministic (guaranteed used) objects.
-This represents the minimum guaranteed cost. \item \textbf{User-Ideal Fee ($\uifee$):} The fee corresponding to exactly the objects $\tx$ actually uses during execution ($U_{used}$). \item \textbf{Actual Paid Fee ($\paidfee$) \& Received Fee ($\receivedfee$):} The fee actually charged to the user and the portion received by the scheduler after burning, respectively. \end{itemize}
+This represents the minimum guaranteed cost. \item \textbf{User-Ideal Fee ($\uifee$):} The fee corresponding to exactly the objects $\tx$ actually uses during execution ($U_{used}$). \item \textbf{Actual Paid Fee ($\paidfee$) and Received Fee ($\receivedfee$):} The fee actually charged to the user and the portion received by the scheduler after burning, respectively. \end{itemize}